dhutchis/LaraDB/README.md

 [MiniAccumulo]: https://accumulo.apache.org/1.8/accumulo_user_manual.html#_mini_accumulo_cluster

 ### Develop
-If you're interested in using an IDE for development, [IntelliJ][] is a good choice.
+If you're interested in using an IDE for development, [IntelliJ](https://www.jetbrains.com/idea/) is a good choice.
+You can use the free Community Edition.

 One caveat is that IntelliJ's profiler listens by default on port 10001, which conflicts with Accumulo's [default master replication service port](https://accumulo.apache.org/1.8/accumulo_user_manual.html#_network).